y8tireu/My-Python-Projects-2.0/README.md

-# Python Projects Collection
+# My Python Projects 2.0

-Welcome to the **Python Projects Collection** repository!
+Welcome to the **My Python Projects 2.0** repository!
 This repo contains a variety of Python projects ranging from beginner-friendly scripts to more advanced applications.
 Feel free to explore, learn, and contribute!

 ## Table of Contents